smuellerDD/leancrypto/README.md

 Using ASAN address testing with the help of meson, no issues were identified.

 Similarly, KASAN can be used for the same type of testing inside the Linux kernel where no issues were identified.

+## UBSAN Testing

+Using UBSAN undefined operation testing with the help of meson, no issues were identified.

+Similarly, UASAN can be used for the same type of testing inside the Linux kernel where no issues were identified.

 ## Clang Static Code Analysis